tom288/Refresh/Process/ALBUM.md

 #### HOI changes (need new screenshots)
 Used a taller fence prop to seal off the unreachable last area.\
-Moved frog above its old position and mirrored it.
+Moved frog above its old position and mirrored it.\

-#### TODO
+Detailed Collaide's last ramps.\
-Make the new last ramps look better.\
+Fixed texture alignment at parts of last.\
-Panic room blockbullets.\
+Improved panic room clipping.

-Move spawn chairs closer to the wall.\
+#### Last TODO
-Could improve some texture alignment.
+Could move spawn chairs closer to the wall